 Earn your DO and MPH at the same time.

-With ATSU's dual DO/MPH program, you can earn your Master of Public Health (MPH) through ATSU's College of Health Studies (ATSU-CGHS) while completing your doctor of osteopathic medicine degree at ATSU-SOMA.
+With ATSU's dual DO/MPH program, you can earn your Master of Public Health (MPH) through ATSU's College of Graduate Health Studies (ATSU-CGHS) while completing your Doctor of Osteopathic Medicine (DO) degree at ATSU-SOMA.
 Students trained in ATSU-SOMA's innovative community campus model will be well prepared for a medical career in public health venues.
 The MPH requires additional courses completed online via ATSU-CGHS.
 Applications to the MPH program are accepted toward the end of students' first year at ATSU-SOMA.

 After earning your DO and MPH degrees you will be able to do the following and more:

 - Analyze issues of access, quality, and cost for populations, communities, and individuals

 - Evaluate social determinants of health and health disparities at your community health center and beyond

 - Design research studies to address health disparities

 - Critically appraise public health and medical literature

 - Define health literacy and apply its concepts to health promotion and disease prevention programs

 - Apply knowledge and skills acquired from the curriculum and complete an academic paper suitable for publication